ohmyshake/programming-tutorial/book/hpc/Python_HPC.md

 #### **wait function:**

-The `wait` method is somewhat similar to the thread `join` method, which can `block` the main thread until all the threads in the thread pool have completed their operations!
-The example code is as follows:
+The `wait` method is somewhat similar to the thread `join` method, which can `block` the main thread until all the threads in the thread pool have completed their operations.

+The `wait` method receives 3 parameters, the `waiting task sequence`, the `timeout time` and the `waiting condition`.
+The wait condition `return_when` defaults to `ALL_COMPLETED`, indicating that all tasks are to be completed.
+You can see that in the running results, all tasks are indeed completed, and the main thread prints out main.
+The waiting condition can also be set to `FIRST_COMPLETED`, indicating that the first task is completed and the wait is stopped.

 ```{code-cell} ipython3
 from concurrent.futures import ThreadPoolExecutor, wait, ALL_COMPLETED, FIRST_COMPLETED